-Though believers may not give much credence to such ideas, what if future discoveries were to prove that the sceptics are right?
-What if some bones where found with Jesus’ DNA, proving Jesus did not die and rise in the way that the Bible tells us?
+Though believers may not give much credence to such ideas, what if future discoveries were to prove the sceptics right?
+What if some bones were found with Jesus’ DNA, proving Jesus did not die and rise in the way that the Bible tells us?
 Could we say, “So what!” or would our faith fall in a heap?

 Does Christianity depend on the death & resurrection of Jesus?

 Anthony de Mello, a Jesuit priest, tells the story of the Master who gave his teaching in parables, to which his disciples listened with pleasure, but also with occasional frustration, for they longed for something deeper.
 The Master was unmoved.
 To all their objections he would say, “You have yet to understand, my dears, that the shortest distance between a human being and the Truth is a story.”

 Like this Master, and like Jesus, the Gospel writers used stories to bring us closer to the Truth.
 I wonder if we’re missing the point of the Easter story if its truth for us hinges on its historicity.
 Perhaps we can legitimately say to those who put forward alternate theories to explain the events of Holy Week, “So what!”